 - b-quote –

-src="http://www.yourdomain.com/img/image.jpg" alt="image description" />Use this HTML tag to insert an image into your post or page and add an “alt” description (a text description of your image in case the image is not displayed in your visitor’s screen.
-Note: you can also use the “Add Media” button (15) to insert an image into your content.
+src="http://www.yourdomain.com/img/image.jpg" alt="image description" />Use this menu button to insert an image into your post or page and add an “alt” tag (a text description of your image in case the image does not display in a user’s browser.
+Note: you can also use the “Add Media” button (15) to insert images into your content.

 <li>tag (see below) in order for bullet lists to work.

-<code>tags usually will display using a different text style, such as a monospaced font like Courier.
+<code>tags usually will appear using a pre-formatted styling of text, such as a monospaced font like Courier.
 (See the “Tips” section below for more details).

-<!--more-->This tag will break your post into “teaser” and ”rest of content” areas.
-For example, if you type a couple of paragraphs, then insert the “more” tag and add the remainder of your post, readers will only see the first paragraphs of your post with a hyperlink (e.g. continue reading…), which when clicked on, will display the rest of the post’s content.
+<!--more-->This menu button will break your blog post into “teaser” and ”rest of content” sections.
+For example, if you add one or two paragraphs, then insert this tag and add the rest of your post, visitors will only be able to see the first few paragraphs of your post with a hyperlink (e.g. continue reading…), which when clicked on, will then bring up the rest of your post.

-- close tags button – Closes any open HTML tags left open.
-Note: proof your content after using this feature to ensure that all HTML tags have correctly formatted your text.
+- close tags button – This menu button closes any open HTML tags left in your content.
+Note: proof your content after using this function to ensure that all tags have correctly formatted your text.

 - Distraction-Free Writing Mode – click this button to work in “distraction-free” writing mode (see screenshot example below).
 You can toggle between the Visual Editor and Text Editor modes, insert media and hyperlinks and update your content while in “distraction-free” writing mode.
-Click the button again to return to the normal editor display.
+Click the button again to revert to the normal editor mode.

 - Add Media – Click this button to insert media into your content (e.g. images, videos, audio files).
-This button appears whether you’ve chosen the Visual or Text editor screens.
+This button appears whether you’ve chosen the Visual or Text editor tabs.

-Useful Tips Related To Using HTML Formatting In WordPress
+Some Useful Tips About Using HTML Formatting In WordPress

-If you plan to use HTML extensively, there are several Free or inexpensive HTML editor software applications you can download and use when getting started.
+If you plan to go beyond the basics of HTML and use it more extensively, there are several Free HTML editor software tools that you can download and use when getting started.

-A popular free HTML software tool, for example, is KompoZer.
+A popular free HTML editor software application, for example, is KompoZer.

-Another option, if you don’t want to mess around with code or use an external HTML content editor, is to use a WordPress plugin that lets you build content inside WordPress itself.
+Another option, if you don’t want to mess with code or use an external HTML content application, is to use a WordPress plugin that lets you build your HTML content inside WordPress itself.